mcollard0/brutalvim/BRUTAL_MODES.md

 **Copying and Pasting:**
 ```
+Method 1 (Easy - like other editors):
+1. Hold Shift and use Arrow keys to select text
+   (Tip: Use Ctrl+Shift+Arrow for word-wise selection!)
+2. Press Ctrl+C to copy (or Ctrl+X to cut)
+3. Move cursor to destination (use Ctrl+Arrow to jump by word)
+4. Press Ctrl+V to paste

+Method 2 (Vim-style):
 1. Press 'v' to enter visual mode
 2. Move cursor to select text
 3. Press Ctrl+C to copy